afishman/HidingTheSquid/readme.txt

 ------------
 When you construct your thread, view it with Thread.Plot

 In general, use the static Thread.ConstructThreadWithSpacedElectrodes to construct your thread (the actual Thread constructor provides a more flexible way, but will require more work to make it sim ready).
-This makes a thread with equally spaced - locally controlled electrodes.
-(I tend to then set the Thread.StartElectrode.Type to an external type)
+This makes a thread with equally spaced, locally controlled electrodes, with the first electrode externally controlled

 WARNING: This tries to figure out the coarsest possible element length, so keep an ```I''' on it.
 If it messes up you might get one that is stupidly coarse
 (though works as it should for the provided sims)

 Prior to constructing the thread you'll need to construct the following:
-- RCCircuit (just holds the source voltage and resistance params)
 - LocalSwitchingModel (for the self-sensing cells, look in the SwitchingModelsLocal folder)
 - ExternalSwitchingModel (look in the SwitchingModelsExternal folder, includes cyclic/step) *** now includes insightful static Demo methods ***
 - ... as well as arguments for the number of cells, prestretch, their dimensions and spacing